 After parktime Wendy and I have a nice conversation with Betsy and David.
 Unbeknownst to us, Buster happily chews through his leash during our social visit.

 A few possibly interesting stats.
 Assuming this class is representative, and the system has reached equilibrium, the average dog user possesses only two dogs in his life, since half the students here are replacements.
 I think many have trouble and stop after one dog, while others find the animal a great asset and enjoy 3 or 4 throughout their lives.
 This school turns out 300 dogs per year, the largest facility of its kind.
-Perhaps 1,000 dogs are released a year in the U.S., while 40,000 people lose their sight per year, hence 1/40 blind people have dogs.
-About 1/3 of these symbiotic teams are relatively ineffective.

 By the way, somewhere in the course of the last month I accepted the job at Rush and started the house search.
 Normally I would write more about such a momentous decision but the dog training has kept me preoccupied to say the least.
 Perhaps I have known since last summer that I would return to Rush, so the decision was almost preordained.